hashicorp/terraform-provider-azuread/docs/guides/azure_cli.md

 }
 ```

-Alternatively, you can configure the Azure CLI to authenticate against the tenant you are managing with Terraform.
+Alternatively, you can configure the Azure CLI to default to the tenant you are managing with Terraform.

 ```bash
 $ az login --allow-no-subscriptions --tenant "TENANT_ID_OR_DOMAIN"
 ```

 -> **Tenants and Subscriptions** The AzureAD provider operates on tenants and not on subscriptions.
-We recommend always specifying `az login --allow-no-subscription` as it will force the Azure CLI to report tenants with no associated subscriptions, or if your user account does not have any roles assigned against your subscriptions.
+We recommend always specifying `az login --allow-no-subscriptions` as it will force the Azure CLI to report tenants with no associated subscriptions, or where your user account does not have any roles assigned for a subscription.

 ---